Flunzmas/gym_cloudsimplus/README.md

 In the `manual_tests`directory you can find three test scripts:

-* `test_connect.py` - connects to the gateway directory and tries to tries to add/remove virtual machines
+* `test_connect.py` - connects to the gateway directory and tries to add/remove virtual machines
 * `test_finish.py` - connects to the gateway directly and runs the simulation scenario until its end